 The development of better health consciousness among consumers has led to a phenomenal growth in the demand for hydroponically grown produce.
 A combination of hydroponic technology and a controlled environment greenhouse or indoor grow rooms can tackle this demand.
 Such a blend is known as Soil-less/Controlled Environment Agriculture (S/CEA).

-A majority of the numerous hydroponic farms in the United States are family or small business operations.
+A majority of the numerous hydroponic farms in the United States are family or small business operations, and most incorporate paystub to expedite their processes and documentations .
 These farms generally have 1/8 -1 acre in hydroponic production while the larger facilities average 20 – 40 acres.
 The smaller operations hold the advantage of proximity to the marketplace.
 Tomatoes are the most popular hydroponic crop in the U.S. followed by cucumbers, leaf crops, herbs, peppers, and flowers.
 There is a requirement for more hydroponic farms as much of the produce is presently imported.

 Testing and monitoring are part of the daily operation of a commercial hydroponic grower.
 It is essential to test the pH and nutrient concentrations of the feed solution and the reservoir.
 The temperature and humidity levels are also monitored.
 Recording such information proves useful in assessment of overall health of the crop, diagnosing problems and ascertaining the positive and negative influence of various factors.
 Good observation, diligence, and order are the qualities demanded of a grower.
 The best way to prevent diseases and other problems is to perform daily checks.